 EUTF COVID-19 Coverage

-- COVID-19 diagnostic testing services are 100% covered effective March 1, 2020 through the end of the national public health emergency (currently through 01/20/21), as required by law.
+- Testing: COVID-19 diagnostic testing services are 100% covered effective March 1, 2020 through the end of the national public health emergency (currently through April 20, 2021), as required by law.
 Physician referral is required.

-- COVID-19 testing for asymptomatic patients prior to elective surgery when rendered by a participating provider are 100% covered effective April 1, 2020 through December 31, 2020.
+- Testing prior to surgery: COVID-19 testing for asymptomatic patients prior to elective surgery when rendered by a participating provider is 100% covered effective April 1, 2020 through March 31, 2021.

 Humana members (New plan for EUTF Medicare Retirees effective January 1, 2021):